 - Check for general signs of erosion, including voids beneath the mat.
-If voids are apparent, fill the void with suitable soil and replace the erosion control blanket, following the appropriate staking pattern.
-Good soil to blanket contact throughout the disturbed area is critical for the product to function as intended. - Check for damaged or loose stakes and secure loose portions of the blanket. - Check the area to see if additional BMP are needed to prevent recurrence of any erosion issues. - Check to make sure the installed product is adequate and evaluate the need for modification or replacement of the selected product.
+If voids are apparent, fill the void with suitable soil and replace the erosion control blanket, following the appropriate staking pattern. - Check for damaged or loose stakes and secure loose portions of the blanket.